akhenakh/sshjump/README.md

 ### Target Selection

-You can chose between services and pods using the prefixes `srv` or `pod`, if you don't set a prefix, it defaults to pods.
+You can choose between services and pods using the prefixes `srv` or `pod`, if you don't set a prefix, it defaults to pods.

 Will forward to the `nginx` Kubernetes service.
 ```sh